 When I talk about this with our school districts, we talk about how parents have changed, and the way they want to interact is really online, they want to make super simple and super fast.
 So I’d love to get your comments as parents out there, as maybe someone who has participated in a fundraiser: would you rather just give or buy the product?

 What percentage fee does Snap-Raise keep?
-Using Snap-Raise comes at a hefty percentage cost of around 28% of the funds raised plus any student prizes (with some people online reporting up to 50%).
-The primary fee essentially covers the cost and commission of letting an independent Snap-Raise representative collect and send emails to parent and community-members requesting donations for the fundraising (note that Snap-Raise does not publish a standard fee charged by their agents).
+Using Snap-Raise comes at a hefty percentage cost of around 28% of the funds raised, plus any student prizes (with some people online reporting up to 50%).
+The primary fee essentially covers the cost and commission of letting an independent Snap-Raise representative collect and send emails to parent and community-members requesting donations for the fundraiser (note that Snap-Raise does not publish a standard fee charged by their agents).
 These high precentage fees and costs are the most common Snap-Raise fundraiser complaints among online articles and forums.

 Other online comments indicated that the fees varied on a sliding-scale based on the percentage of the program’s “participation” – meaning in order to achieve the lowest possible fee most, if not all, students in the organization must provide the minimum number of email addresses of family and friends to the Snap-Raise agent.
 It also appeared that some Snap-Raise representatives may charge slightly higher percentages in order to take home a larger commission.
 Regardless, many parents and community members seem to be unhappy with the percentage that Snap-Raise takes from the funds raised.